Car Accident Lawyers Serving Nearby The Hobbs Area

 Causes of Car Accidents in Hobbs

 When you have concerns about how much you were to blame for the cause of a motor vehicle crash in New Mexico, you should not let such concerns dissuade you from taking legal action.
 This is because New Mexico Statute § 41-3A-1 makes New Mexico a pure comparative negligence state.
+A car accident attorney can lead your injury claim to a successful resolution.

 Pure comparative negligence means that when any person establishes that the fault of another party is a proximate cause of their injuries, the other party is only liable for the portion of any total amount awarded as damages to a victim equal to the ratio of their fault.
 Victims can thus be entitled to compensation even when they were primarily at fault, such that a victim who receives $100,000 in a car accident claim but is 70 percent responsible for the accident would see their award reduced by $70,000 and receive $30,000.

 Another common cause of car accidents can be vehicle defects, which means that other drivers may not be liable for damages.
 Instead, a victim could have a claim to file against a part manufacturer or possibly a mechanic if there was no proper installation of a part.
+Seek a legal consultation with our car accident lawyer.

 Other common causes of car crashes in Hobbs may include, but are not limited to: